Protocol789/homeassistant/README.md

 ## AirtelTracker

-AirtelTracker is shell based script for accessing data bundle balances for your 4G data plan from Airtel into Home Assistant.
+AirtelTracker is shell based script for accessing data bundle balances for your  data plan from the Airtel mobile carrier.
-The script is called from a `command_line` sensor in Home Assitant which periocally runs on a configurable interval
+Home Assistant calls the script periodically to retrieve the data values.
-The data bundle balance is then exposed for use in dashboarding and graphing in Home Assistant🍾
+The data bundle balance is then exposed for use in dashboarding and graphing in Home Assistant via a sensor entity🍾

 <img  height="150" src="https://raw.githubusercontent.com/Protocol789/homeassistant/main/.github/balance.png"/>     <img  height="150" src="https://raw.githubusercontent.com/Protocol789/homeassistant/main/.github/gauge.png"/> <img height="150" src="https://raw.githubusercontent.com/Protocol789/homeassistant/main/.github/card.png"/>